-An Offline Storage Table (OST) file is a database file used by Microsoft Outlook to store emails, notes, contacts and other data for offline access.
+Microsoft Outlook uses an Offline Storage Table (OST) file as a database file to store emails, notes, contacts, and other data for offline access.
 If this file becomes corrupt or damaged then it can cause serious problems with Outlook such as not being able to open your emails or the inability to send or receive new mail.

 In this article we’ll look at how you can identify and repair a corrupted OST file so that you can get back up and running as quickly as possible.